Same-sex couple in SCOTUS cake case describes 'shock and disappointment' at ruling

 "This has been going on for six years and to have it turn out this way was very disappointing," Dave Mullins told CNN's John Berman on "New Day."

-Mullins also took issue with baker Chris Phillips' claim that he could not bake a wedding cake for their ceremony because it went against his religious beliefs.
+Mullins also took issue with baker Jack Phillips' claim that he could not bake a wedding cake for their ceremony because it went against his religious beliefs.
 Phillips has also said he doesn't create cakes for Halloween.

 "Well, I think it's important that we be clear on this, that Mr. Phillips would not sell us anything for our wedding," Mullins said, "and as far as the example of the Halloween cake goes, you know, any human being could buy a Halloween cake, but only a same-sex couple needs a wedding for a so-called same-sex wedding."

-Note: CORRECTION: This story has been updated to correct Jack Phillips' first name.